Portage Lake Lift Bridge

 The Portage Lake Lift Bridge (officially the Houghton–Hancock Bridge) connects the cities of Hancock and Houghton, in the US state of Michigan.
 It crosses Portage Lake, a portion of the waterway which cuts across the Keweenaw Peninsula with a canal linking the final several miles to Lake Superior to the northwest.
 US Highway 41 (US 41) and M-26 are both routed across the bridge.
 It is the only land-based link between the north (so-called Copper Island) and south sections of the Keweenaw peninsula.
 In June 2022, it was dedicated as a National Historic Civil Engineering Landmark.

 This moveable bridge is a lift bridge with the middle section capable of being lifted from its low point of four feet clearance over the water to a clearance of 100 ft to allow boats to pass underneath.
 The bridge is the world's heaviest and widest double-decked vertical-lift bridge.
 More than 35,000 tons of concrete and 7,000 tons of steel went into the bridge, which replaced the narrow 54-year-old swing bridge, declared a menace to navigation on the busy Keweenaw Waterway.

 Hancock and Houghton hold an annual celebration called Bridgefest to commemorate the opening of the bridge which united their two communities.
 As US 41 and M-26 approach the bridge from the south, they form a set of intersections locally referred to as the "Yooper Loop".

+In 2026, the Michigan Department of Transportation announced a repair and upgrade plan that involves replacement of both decks of the lift span.
+Work is scheduled to begin in 2027 or 2028.